 Penelope Hawkins has been an economist, policy researcher and adviser for nearly 20 years.
 As founder and managing director of Feasibility (Pty) Ltd, she has undertaken some of the leading research projects in the financial sector in Southern Africa, commissioned by regulators, policy makers and the private sector.

 Olaf Weber is a CIGI senior fellow and an expert on sustainability and the banking sector.
-He is currently an associate professor at the University of Waterloo.
-Since 2010, Olaf has held the Export Development Canada Chair in Environmental Finance.
+He is currently a professor in the School of Environment, Enterprise and Development at the University of Waterloo and a University of Waterloo Research Chair in Sustainable Finance.